Register a Business in Sri Lanka: A Complete Guide for 2025

 1. Private Limited Company (Pvt Ltd)

-The most popular and flexible option for both local and foreign entrepreneurs.
+The most popular and flexible option for both local and foreign entrepreneurs to register a business in Sri Lanka.

 Key Advantages of Sri Lanka Pvt Ltd Structure: